 Java code includes structures called loops, which can change the outcome or direction depending on the type of input.
 There are different types of loops, and each influences the flow of the program differently.

 We always have to make decisions in life.
 Children face those moments often and need to make decisions at home, school, or wherever they find themselves.
 They are also aware that bad decisions lead to undesirable outcomes.

 The hours spend reworking loops and decisions in the code will teach the importance of making the correct decision.
 It teaches kids to be circumspect before making any decision.

 Many kids find robots fascinating and love watching them doing their business.
-Some middle schools include LEGO robotics kits into their lesson plans.
+Some middle schools include LEGO robotics kits in their lesson plans.
 Later, the students can transform this fantasy world into a reality when they start coding in Java.
-Game-based coding will allow them a sense of achievement when they witness their robot responding to the code they have written.
+Game-based coding will allow them a sense of achievement when they witness their robot responding to their written code.